7 of the best gastropubs around Ireland

 Clueless

 It was the movie that was a slow burner upon release but gradually sunk its way into pop culture to become a nineties cult classic.
 It’s still famous to a new generation nowadays, due to the endless references in many, many music videos but is still fondly remembered as a true classic of teen films.
-Alicia Silverstone is picture-perfect as the warm-hearted Cher (with a killer wardrobe to match), Paul Rudd, well, practically still looks the exact same and the late, great Brittany Murphy (taken too soon) is a rightful scene-sealer.
+Alicia Silverstone is picture-perfect as the warm-hearted Cher (with a killer wardrobe to match), Paul Rudd, well, practically still looks exactly the same and the late, great Brittany Murphy (taken too soon) is a rightful scene-sealer.
 It gets better with every watch.

 Legends of the Fall